- Contractor Resources

 Tax band *

-Prior to the budget, the government announced increases to the national minimum wage that will apply from 1st April 2022.
+National minimum wage will be increasing from 1st April 2022.
 For over 23-s, National Living Wage will be increasing from £8.91 to £9.50 an hour.

-The chancellor also announced an extension to the temporary £1 million level of the Annual Investment Allowance to 31 March 2023.
+The extension to the temporary £1 million level of the Annual Investment Allowance is still in place until 31 March 2023.

-This means the Personal Allowance will remain at £12,570, the higher rate threshold will remain at £50,270 and the additional rate threshold if fixed at £150,000.
+As already announced in earlier budgets, the Personal Tax thresholds remain fixed until 2026.
+This means the Personal Allowance will remain at £12,570, the higher rate threshold will remain at £50,270 and the additional rate threshold is fixed at £150,000.
 The NIC Upper Earnings Limit and Upper Profits Limit will remain at £50,270 for these years.

 Please provide some details to continue.